-A decree shall not be recognized or executed in the following cases:
+A judgment or decree shall not be recognized or executed in the following cases:

-- a. if it is not conclusive and executable; - b. it has not been pronounced by a court of competent jurisdiction; or - c. it has not been given on the merits of the case; or - d. it appears on the face of the proceedings to be founded on an incorrect view of international law or a refusal to recognize the law of the Requested State in cases in which such law is applicable; or

-- e. the proceedings in which the judgment was obtained are opposed to natural justice; or - f. it has been obtained by fraud; or - g. it sustains a claim founded on a breach of any law in force, or is contrary to the constitutional rules or the principles of public order in the Requested State; or - h. it contravenes the rules concerning the legal representation of persons suffering from lack of capacity in the Requested State; or - i. it is passed in absentia and the defaulting party was not duly summoned in accordance with the rules applicable in his country; or j. the dispute in which the decree was passed is pending in a suit before one of the courts in the Requested State, between the same Parties and involving the same cause of action, and that suit was raised before one of the courts of the latter State, at a date prior to the raising of that dispute in the court of the State which passed the decree, and provided that the court before which the suit was raised, is competent to hear and decide upon it.
+- (a) if it is not conclusive and executable; - (b) it has not been pronounced by a court of competent jurisdiction; - (c) it has not been given on the merits of the case; - (d) it appears on the face of the proceedings to be founded on an incorrect view of international law or a refusal to recognize the law of the Requested State in cases in which such law is applicable. - the proceedings in which the judgment was obtained are opposed to natural justice; - (f) it has been obtained by fraud; - (g) it sustains a claim founded on a breach of any law in force, or is contrary to the constitutional rules or the principles of public order in the Requested State; - (h) it contravenes the rules concerning the legal representation of persons suffering from lack of capacity in the Requested State; - it is passed in absentia and the defaulting State was not duly summoned in accordance with the rules applicable in his country; and - (j) the dispute in which the decree was passed is pending in a suit before one of the courts in the Requested State, between the same Parties and involving the same cause of action, and that suit was raised before one of the courts of the latter State, at a date prior to the raising of that dispute in the court of the Contracting State which passed the decree, and provided that the court before which the suit was raised, is competent to hear and decide upon it.